 Is it worth switching to an alternative internet network?

-A lot of complaints about the NBN are warranted – it’s slow, it’s taking forever to rollout, it’s expensive to get anything decent and so on.
+A lot of complaints about the NBN are warranted – it’s slow, it’s took forever to rollout with upgrades ongoing, it’s expensive to get anything decent and so on.
 As such, switching to a provider using its own network is mightily tempting.
 They aren’t bound by CVC costs, dealing with the NBN or other infrastructure.
 They are often future-proofing and using 4G connections or a fixed wireless connection.
 However, there are some considerations you’ll have to make:

 - Consider whether a network in your area is even available.
 They tend to spring up overnight, but many networks are run by small telcos with a small footprint.